 Domestic violence (DV) is not an independent crime in Colorado.
-Instead, DV “enhances” the punishment of any underlying felony or misdemeanor committed between current or former romantic partners.
+Instead, DV “enhances” the punishment of any underlying felony or misdemeanor offense committed between past or present spouses or significant others.

 - deny they were abused or